kei16-cell/AE9a-scRNAseq-Usp18-heterozygous-deletion/README.md

 # AE9a-scRNAseq
 This repository contains the script for scRNAseq data analysis.
-Sequencing processed data after cell Ranger analysis for scRNA-seq can be upload from GSE165425.
+Processed sequencing data after cell Ranger analysis for scRNA-seq can be downloaded from GSE165425.